Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Proper momentum/Krylov complexity entry in the holographic dictionary

 In order to recover a match of $\dot{K}(t)$ with the proper momentum in (\ref{eq:radial momentum}) as in (\ref{HolographicProposal}) we see that we must impose $v_0=0$ for any value of $\rho_0$, which indicates the probe particle is at rest in its proper frame for the relation to dictionary entry to work.
 On the other hand, for the large-time behavior, we need to study the asymptotic behavior of $b_n$ for $n\gg1$ \cite{Parker:2018yvk}.
 We notice from the pole structure for general finite bulk radial location in \eqref{polestructurefiniter} that the autocorrelation function contains a pole of order $d-1$ at $t= i\epsilon$.
 We can then deduce from the pole structure (see App.
 A.2 in \cite{Parker:2018yvk}) the asymptotic behavior of the Lanczos coefficients being $b_n \sim n$.
 This indicates that at very late times the Krylov complexity asymptotes to $K(t)\propto\rme^t$, which agrees with the large-time dependence in (\ref{eq:radial momentum eval}).
 Indeed, for large times, the above considerations and Eq.~\eqref{eq:KdotwithEta} suggest that the following relation should hold: $\dot K(t) = \tilde K_0(\rho_0) e^t/\epsilon^2$, where $\tilde K_0(\rho_0)$ varies from $2\Delta$ to $d-1$ as $\rho_0$ ranges from $\infty$ to $0$.
 In this case, one can derive the following relation:

 which is expected to hold at late times for arbitrary values of $\rho_0$.
 Thus, one can match the rate of growth of Krylov complexity with the proper radial momentum at arbitrary locations in the bulk in the early and late times.
 Meanwhile, to study intermediate time regimes we employ numerical methods.
 Our results from Sec. \ref{app:figsbnKtfiniter} indicates that at intermediate times and generic radial bulk locations, the relation $\dot{K}\propto\sinh(t)$ does not strictly hold.
 Nevertheless, it is still a good approximation to the evolution of Krylov complexity, as substantiated in Sec. \ref{app:figsbnKtfiniter}.
+The reasons that this relation is only approximate have been explained in the paragraph after \eqref{eq:radial momentum}, and they are further is discussed in the next section.